 “It really depends on the player,” one agent said.
 “For some players, they’re most attractive to companies when they’re coming out of college and just entering the NBA.
 If you come from a program like Duke or Kentucky, if you led your team to a national championship, if you’re the No. 1 pick, you’re going to have a lot of endorsement opportunities right away.
 But sometimes, players don’t have that hype and it takes a few years to build up your brand and then that’s when you can start landing deals.
 Sometimes, it’s all about a player’s backstory.
 There’s one company that did an endorsement deal with one of my players solely because they loved his backstory and felt it matched the backstory of the company.
 The market you play in matters too.
 Maybe you started your career in a small market, so companies weren’t that interested.
 Then, you get traded to Los Angeles and you’re a pretty approachable guy and companies think you have that cool factor and you’re always playing on national television.
 Nine times out of 10, you’re going to start landing national deals.”

 A player’s market is important, as the agent mentioned.
-This is why shoe deals typically take longer to finalize than, say, a trading card commitment.
-Oftentimes, shoe companies want to see when a guy gets drafted and what city he’ll be in before making a huge financial commitment.
+This is why shoe deals typically take longer to finalize than, say, a trading-card commitment.
+Oftentimes, shoe companies want to see when a guy gets drafted and which city he’ll be in before making a huge financial commitment.

 “From my understanding, shoe companies look at a number of different variables when deciding who’s deserving of a lucrative deal,” former agent Matt Babcock explained.
 “They consider the player’s production, their style of play, how much media attention he generates, what school he attended, which NBA city he plays in and what team he’s on.
 Those factors, to name a few, affect their offer.
 Also, it is commonly discussed that guards and perimeter players are generally more valuable to shoe companies than big men.”